 M&A transactions are complex and require significant expertise to execute successfully.
 M&A advisors play a critical role in facilitating these transactions and help companies maximize the value of their M&A deals.
 As M&A activity grows, the demand for experienced and knowledgeable M&A advisors will only increase, further underscoring their importance in business.

 After analyzing the background context, it is evident that the buy-side M&A advisor’s fees can range from 1% to 5% for the retainer buy-side fee and from 2% to 10% for the success buy-side fee.
-However, it is worth noting that these percentages decrease significantly on deal values of more than four million dollars.
+However, it is worth noting that these percentages decrease significantly on deals valued at more than four million dollars.

 When considering the value a buy-side M&A advisor can bring to a transaction, their fees are often justifiable.
 These advisors can offer invaluable insights and expertise, from identifying target companies to negotiating and closing deals.
 This level of knowledge can be precious for small or mid-sized businesses that may not have the necessary resources or experience to navigate complex transactions independently.